LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 For brevity, the term Memory Operation may also be used to describe operations.
 This is not a descrete type, rather any Operation which is either a Read Operation, a Write Operation, or composed of at least one such operation, is a Memory Operation.
-The term Volatile Access may also be used in such a say, and any Memory Operation that is also a Volatile Operation is a Volatile Access.
+The term Volatile Access may also be used in such a way, and any Memory Operation that is also a Volatile Operation is a Volatile Access.

 ### §3.2 Follows